 You can also leverage the power of paid social ads.
 These are highly targeted techniques that can help you take your conquest marketing plan to the next level.

 This is inherent to your paid search and display campaigns, but it can also be used more strategically.
-Not only can you research where your competitors are selling their products to target your advertising, but you can also use geo-targeting around your competitors stores.
-While the theory is sound, a customer on the lot is the hottest of prospects, it’s not a tactic that I have personally seen a lot of return from.
-It’s a very low percentage play.
+Not only can you research where your competitors are selling their products to target your advertising, but you can also use geo-targeting around your competitors’ stores.
+With a geofence installed, you can pre-program your ads to deliver to customers whenever they step onto your competitor’s lot.

 Going back to conquest strategy development, think about how you can solve a problem.
 Look at competitive sales within a short distance to your dealership.
 Convenience is a huge factor when it comes to servicing your car.
 Think about what you can offer to make people’s lives easier.